 Child Benefit is payable to families with children on the basis of the number of eligible children in the household.
-It is £20.70 per week for the oldest child and £13.70 per week for subsequent children.
+From April 2023 it is £24 per week for the oldest child and £15.90 per week for subsequent children.

 All means-tested benefits and tax credits completely ignore income from Child Benefit.
 However, some Council Tax Support schemes do treat Child Benefit as income.

 Can I get it?